-In order to follow the teachings and commands of Jesus we must regularly engage in practical disciplines that help to mature us and move us forward towards the end goal of obedience and faithfulness to Jesus.
+In order to follow the teachings and commands of Jesus we must regularly engage in practical disciplines that help us to mature in the faith and move us forward towards the end goal of obedience and faithfulness to Jesus.
 Calling these disciplines pathways gives us a visual of a journey with clear direction and a destination in mind.
-This eliminates the thought that we simply check a box and accomplish our duty as followers of Jesus.
-Each pathway has various mile markers for us to evaluate and see our growth as we grow in our relationship with Jesus.
+This helps to eliminate the perception that we simply check a box and accomplish our duty as followers of Jesus rather seeing it as an ongoing process.
+Each pathway has various mile markers for us to use for evaluation and manage the growth in our relationship with Jesus.
 Ultimately, we are healthiest as disciples when we regularly walk in each pathway.
 Below you will find a number of "NEXT STEPS" you can take to help you traverse the various pathways that lead us towards the goal of becoming a better follower of Jesus.

 reading, studying, memorizing and meditating on the Bible

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”

 regularly talking with God and interceding for ourselves and others

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.